sghaskell/integrations/appdynamics/README.md

 # ![](https://github.com/signalfx/integrations/blob/master/appdynamics/img/integrations_appdynamics.png) AppDynamics

-_This is a directory to consolidate all the metadata associated with the AppDynamics Integration.
-The relevant code for the integration can be found [here](https://github.com/signalfx/appd-integration)_
+This is a directory to consolidate all the metadata associated with the AppDynamics Integration.
+The relevant code for the integration can be found [here](https://github.com/signalfx/appd-integration).

 - [Description](#description)
 - [Requirements and Dependencies](#requirements-and-dependencies)